DeMar DeRozan: Personal life

 DeRozan also suffers from depression, and is an advocate for others suffering with it.
 After DeRozan and fellow NBA player Kevin Love spoke publicly on mental health it prompted the NBA to add a new rule that requires a team to have at least one full time licensed mental health professional on their staff.
 The duo also appeared in a PSA video by the NBA that launched the new mental health professional program alongside a new website with various mental health resources.
+In 2024, DeRozan's book, Above the Noise: My Story of Chasing Calm, was published by Harmony Books.
+The book describes his experiences with depression, growth, and the slow process of healing.